All Hope Is Gone

 All Hope Is Gone is the fourth studio album by the American heavy metal band Slipknot, released on August 26, 2008 by Roadrunner Records.
 The album was published in two versions: the standard album in a CD case and a special edition packaged in a six-fold digipak containing three bonus tracks, a 40 page booklet, and a bonus DVD with a documentary of the album's recording.
-With a runtime of 57 minutes and 57 seconds, it is Slipknot's second-shortest studio album behind 2022's The End, So Far.
-It is also the band's final studio album to feature the Iowa-era lineup with two longtime members: bassist and founding member Paul Gray, who was found dead in an Iowa hotel on May 24, 2010, almost two years after the album's release, and drummer Joey Jordison, who left the group in December 2013.
+It is the band's final studio album to feature the Iowa-era lineup with two longtime members: bassist and founding member Paul Gray, who was found dead in an Iowa hotel on May 24, 2010, almost two years after the album's release, and drummer Joey Jordison, who was fired from the group in December 2013.

 Preparation for the album began in 2007, while recording started in February 2008 in the band's home state of Iowa.
 Before the album's launch, Slipknot released a series of promotional images and audio samples from the album through various websites.
 All Hope Is Gone was considered the band's most eclectic-sounding album at the time of release, incorporating elements from their previous three.
-The album shows Slipknot moving away from the nu metal genre towards a groove metal style.
 Songs such as the opening track "Gematria (The Killing Name)" and the title track espouse the band's more brutal, death metal-influenced edge, slow burning, "trippy" elements such as "Gehenna", and more tragic, sentimental tracks such as "Dead Memories" and "Snuff".
 Lyrically, All Hope Is Gone centers on themes such as anger, disaffection, obsession, and the music industry.
 The album name also features a more prominent focus on politics than their previous albums.

 Slipknot promoted All Hope Is Gone on a world tour and at the Mayhem Festival.
 Generally well received by critics, the album reached the top position on nine record charts worldwide, including the Billboard 200—the first Slipknot album to do so.
 It was certified platinum by the RIAA on August 10, 2010 for shipments in excess of 1,000,000 albums in the United States.